FarmDyn/documentation/docs/FarmDynDocumentation/ModelDescription/CropProduction/cropping_land_and_land_use.md

 # Cropping, Land and Land Use

-!!! abstract
+> **_Abstract_**
 The cropping module optimises the cropping pattern subject to land availability, reflecting yields, prices, machinery and fertilising needs, and other variable costs for a selectable list of arable crops.
 The crops can be differentiated by production system (conventional, organic), tillage (plough, minimal tillage, no tillage) and intensity level (normal and reduced fertilisation in 20 % steps).
 Machinery use is linked to field working-day requirements depicted with a bi-weekly resolution during the relevant months.
 Crop rotational constraints can be either depicted by introducing crop rotations or by simple maximal shares.
 The model can capture plots which are differentiated by soil and land type (grassland, arable land and pasture), size and distance.

 ## Cropping Activities in the Model